65 YEARS POST BROWN V. BOARD OF EDUCATION: WHERE ARE WE WITH CLOSING THE ACHIEVEMENT GAP?

 topic trail v: Developing Intentional Family and Community Partnerships that Support High Student Achievement— Sawgrass Conference Room

 This session will focus on best practices for increasing family engagement by linking supports, innovative communication techniques, and student data to foster higher student achievement, enjoy overall academic success, develop greater confidence, and have a greater opportunity to successfully graduate from college.
+In addition, this session will review that latest theories and thinking about family and community engagement to ensure all participants are using timely approaches for improving home-school partnerships.

-topic trail vi: examining and using data to assess and respond to achievement gaps between male and female students
+topic trail vi: examining and using data to assess and respond to achievement gaps between male and female students - west indies conference room

 This session will focus on examining data and the gap between female and male academic achievements.
 Participants will also explore strategies and practices that address student confidence and empowerment to express thoughts and questions in class so that learning and access to curriculum is not impeded.
 Futher, facilitators will have participants assess their school’s and district’s practices as it aligns to gender achievement gap.

-topic trail vii: how higher education institutions are responding to the ever-present achievement gap via admission protocols
+topic trail vii: how higher education institutions are responding to the ever-present achievement gap via admission protocols - key Biscayne conference room

 topic trail viiI: 2-day Implicit bias certification training with michael selkis - key largo conference room